ACA: How to shop for health insurance

 - Exchange and marketplace are interchangeable terms, so don’t worry about mixing them up.

 Still have questions?
-Keep reading for our answers to all of your major questions on the health insurance exchanges.
+Keep reading for our answers.

 What is a health insurance exchange or marketplace?